Welcome to Year 6!

 Our curriculum is planned for our children; we strive to make every lesson interesting and valuable for the children.
 In Year 6 we plan lessons that meet the children’s interests, as well as covering the required curriculum.
 We plan in a cross-curricular way so that subjects link and cross over to make exciting projects and learning experiences.

-Along with all the fun and exciting opportunities in school, in year 6 we also go on a very exciting residential to Peat Rigg!
+Along with all the fun and exciting opportunities in school, in year 6 we also go on a very exciting residential to High Adventure Outdoor Education Centre!

-There are a wide range of activities on offer at the Centre including rock climbing, canoeing, zip lining, abseiling, mountain biking, orienteering, high and low ropes course, caving, initiative exercises, team challenges, crate climbing, night exercises.
+There are a wide range of activities on offer at the Centre including climbing, canoeing, raft building, zip wire, leap of faith, Jacob’s ladder, Caving and many more!

 A message from Marcus Sedgwick